What to Know About Using a Bench Grinder

 - Keep the shrouds and spark shields in place.
 And maintain a 1/8-in. or less gap between the tool rest and the grinding wheel.

 Not All Grinding Wheels are the Same

 You can use two kinds of aluminum-oxide wheels to sharpen your chisels; one is blue-gray and the other white.
 We used the darker-color wheel, which is harder and will keep its shape longer.
 The drawback, however, is that it grinds hotter than the softer, white wheel.
 Too much heat will weaken the steel.
-The soft wheel will need more frequent shaping with a dressing tool, but youll be less likely to burn the edge of your chisel while grinding.
+The soft wheel will need more frequent shaping with a dressing tool, but you’ll be less likely to burn the edge of your chisel while grinding.
 For best results, use a 100-grit wheel to shape your chisel blades.
-Learn how to sharpen your chisels like a pro here.

 Know When to Replace a Wheel

 Slide the wheel over your finger and tap the wheel in four places with a screwdriver handle.
 All taps should sound the same.
-If they dont, scrap the wheel.
-Its cracked.
-Check out 30 more handy hints for your home workshop.
+If they don’t, scrap the wheel.
+It’s cracked.